 General Policy Statement

-An appraisal of the long-range prospects of the natural gas industry in the United States—an appraisal useful for financial, managerial and government purposes—requires, as an essential element, scientific, authoritative and objective assessment of the potential supply of natural gas that may become available to the nation in addition to currently available proved recoverable reserves of natural gas.
+An assessment of the long-range prospects of the natural gas industry in the United States—an assessment useful for financial, managerial and government purposes—requires, as an essential element, scientific, authoritative and objective assessment of the potential supply of natural gas that may become available to the nation in addition to currently available proved recoverable reserves of natural gas.

 The Potential Gas Committee fulfills this requirement by providing timely assessments of the potential supply of natural gas that may become available.
-For the 2011–12 assessment cycle, the PGC, together with its Area Work Committees, Advisors, Representatives and Observers, consisted of 94 individuals from the exploration, production, transmission and distribution sectors of the natural gas industry.
+For the end-2016 assessment, the PGC, together with its Area Work Committees, Advisors, Representatives and Observers, consisted of about 80 individuals from the exploration, production, transmission and distribution sectors of the natural gas industry.
 These volunteers are knowledgeable with respect to potential supplies of natural gas and, in a number of cases, serve the PGC in multiple capacities.

 The Committee functions independently but with the guidance, assistance and administrative support of the Potential Gas Agency at the Colorado School of Mines.
 The Agency receives financial support from E&P and gas pipeline companies and distributors, as well as industry trade and research organizations and unaffiliated individuals.

 Members of the PGC and its Area Work Committees often discuss matters and data that are considered confidential in nature.
 Fulfillment of the PGC’s objectives cannot effectively be realized without the availability, utilization and objective evaluation of such information.
 It is, therefore, the policy of the PGC and its Work Committees that every officer, member, advisor, representative and observer recognize and respect the confidential nature of such data that have been made available and that no confidential information, discussions or other data will be disclosed except as approved for release by the PGC and the source or holder of the information.